craftcms/image/README.md

 ## Ports

 The only port exposed by the image is port 80 for nginx.
-Unlike the public images, the PHP-FPM port 9000 is not exposed.
+Unlike the previous images, the PHP-FPM port 9000 is not exposed.

 ## Environment Variables